flavell-lab/RegistrationGraph.jl/README.md

 ```

 ## Checking elastix quality and regenerating the graph
 After running elastix on a set of registration problems, it is likely that many, but not all, of them will succeed.
+By running a quality metric, such as those implemented in the `RegistrationQualityMetrics.jl` package, the algorithm's perceived difficulty of registration pairs can be modified based on how well elastix performed in each instance.
+This allows the graph to be regenerated to get around the failed registrations, so that elastix can be run again.
+By iterating this process, it is possible to get all but a very small number of frames to be registered correctly.

 ### Manually assessing registration quality